SuperOfficeDocs/superoffice-docs/docs/api/mdo-providers/reference/saleguidestage.md

 then you get back all the stages valid for this sale, with stylehint currentStage for the current one; if saletype_id is given, you get back all stages valid for this sale type, but (obviously) with no current indication.
 <br />
 If no additionalInfo is given, all stages are returned.
-The 'special' stages Open, Lost and Sold are <b>not</b> included in this provider; use the SaleStage provider for those.
+The 'special' stages Open, Lost and Sold are **not** included in this provider; use the SaleStage provider for those.

 Implemented by the <see cref="T:SuperOffice.CRM.Lists.SaleGuideStage">SaleGuideStage</see> class.